- In 2021, UK trade (exports + imports) was £1.3 trillion with deficit of £29 billion:

 Imports and exports are linked through intermediate products (components, assemblies etc.) in global value chains, which account for a large proportion of international trade.
 The World Trade Organisation reported in 2019 that, in 2015, about 57% of trade in goods and services for developed and developing countries related to global value chains, as did over 41% of exports.
 However, Covid-19 is leading to an emphasis on domestic manufacture and some moves away from global supply chains.

-To date, intermediate exports and imports have accounted for an increasing proportion of UK goods trade.
-The Institute for Government reported on trade between 2003 and 2016.
+To date, intermediate exports and imports have accounted for an increasing proportion of UK goods trade (see Figure 5.17 from the Institute for Government, who analysed trade trends).

-- Between 2000 and 2011, two-thirds of the growth in UK goods exports came from exporting parts, not finished articles (see Figure 5.15).
+- Between 2000 and 2011, two-thirds of the growth in UK goods exports came from exporting parts, not finished articles.

 Source: Institute for Government, Frictionless trade?
 What Brexit means for cross-border trade in goods, August 2017 (based on OECD Trade in Value Added data).